Trousers: Religion

-Based on Deuteronomy 22:5 in the Bible ("The woman shall not wear that which pertaineth unto a man"), some groups, including the Amish, Hutterites, some Mennonites, some Baptists, a few Church of Christ groups, and most Orthodox Jews, believe that women should not wear trousers.
+Based on Deuteronomy 22:5 in the Bible ("A woman shall not wear a man’s apparel, nor shall a man put on a woman’s garment, for whoever does such things is abhorrent to the Lord your God."), some groups, including the Amish, Hutterites, some Mennonites, some Baptists, a few Church of Christ groups, and most Orthodox Jews, believe that women should not wear trousers.
 These groups permit women to wear underpants as long as they are hidden.
 By contrast, many Muslim sects approve of pants as they are considered more modest than any skirt that is shorter than ankle length.
 However, some mosques require ankle length trousers for both Muslims and non-Muslims on the premises.

 The Catholic Pope Nicholas I approved of both men and women wearing pants.
 In 866, he wrote in response to the Bulgar Kahn St Boris the Baptiser, "For whether you or your women wear or do not wear pants neither impedes your salvation nor leads to any increase of your virtue."
 He then proceeded to expound the virtue of wearing the "spiritual pants" in the form of a temperate life while restraining disordered passions.